 This morning I noticed that Sheet-Web Weaver Spiders had spun webs all through the skeletons of last year's Bidens that I haven't yet taken down.
 These webs most likely belong to the Bowl and Doily Spider, Frontinella pyramitela .
-They are amazingly complex and beautiful when covered with dew.
+They are beautiful when covered with dew and amazingly complex.

 The Bloodroot in one of our beds next to the house waited until a sunny day to finally open.
 This lovely native is one of the most ephemeral of flowers, often only lasting a day or 2.
 When we lived in Pennsylvania we used to visit a park that had spectacular colonies of Bloodroot.
 While beautiful as a single flower, they are truly breathtaking en masse.